-- To: All North Carolina Clinicians and Laboratories - From: Zack Moore, MD, MPH, State Epidemiologist Scott Shone, PhD, HCLD (ABB), Public Health Laboratory Director - Re: Coronavirus Disease 2019 (7 pages)
+- To: All North Carolina Clinicians and Laboratories From: Zack Moore, MD, MPH, State Epidemiologist Scott Shone, PhD, HCLD (ABB), Public Health Laboratory Director - Re: Coronavirus Disease 2019 (3 pages)

-This updated is intended to provide the latest information to all North Carolina clinicians and laboratory staff regarding the Coronavirus Disease 2019 (COVID-19).
+This memo updates previous guidance shared on March 29, 2020.
+It is intended to provide the latest information to all North Carolina clinicians and laboratory staff regarding the Coronavirus Disease 2019 (COVID-19).
 Please read thoroughly as there are several updates, including: